IBEW Aptitude Test Retake Policy — Everything You Need to Know

 How to Improve Your Score on a Retake

-4. For mechanical: learn the 3 principles (lever, gear, pulley) cold
+- For mechanical (GAN-testing locals only): learn the 3 principles (lever, gear, pulley) cold

 Does Retaking Hurt Your Application?